yedino/galaxy42/doc/hacking.md

 * Peer (noun) - Node that will send/receive Yedino packets directly from/to me

 * Invite - is text code that allows to connect to given Node as to Peer (to peer it).
 * Public-invite - is the short comfortable Invite.
-It is less private in hidding your  (some other users will see e.g. your peering IP - for example some 3rd-party Seed servers can see it)
+It is less private in hiding your  (some other users will see e.g. your peering IP - for example some 3rd-party Seed servers can see it)
-* Full-invite - is the long, more roboust and more private (but less comfortable) version of Invite.
+* Full-invite - is the long, more robust and more private (but less comfortable) version of Invite.
 It lists usually all network IPs and ports of the Node.
 If you will keep this information private then no one except Nodes you give it to will see it.
 E.g. it is NOT published into 3rd-party Seed servers.